An eligible child can be considered your dependent if they meet the following IRS requirements:

 If the individual is a qualifying dependant of more than one parent, the parent with the highest Adjusted Gross Income (AGI) can claim the exemption.

-If the dependant you’re claiming is filing their own taxes, They must state on their return that they’re being claimed.
+If the dependent you are claiming is filing their own taxes, they must indicate on their return that they are being claimed.

 Your email address will not be published.
 Required fields are marked*